 Business Insurance for Beauty Salons & Hairdressers - What You Need to Know

-Beyond treatment-related claims, beauty businesses face risks including client slip-and-fall injuries on wet salon floors, fire risk from chemical products and electrical equipment, theft of stock and equipment, employee injuries, and business interruption.
-Safe Work Australia sets health and safety standards for workplaces, including requirements around hazardous substance handling.
+Beyond treatment-related claims, salons face risks from client slips on wet floors, fire hazards from electrical styling equipment and chemical products, theft of stock and equipment, employee injuries from repetitive work, and business interruption from events affecting the premises.
+Safe Work Australia sets health and safety standards that apply to salon workplaces, including requirements around hazardous substance handling and storage.

-All major Australian business insurance providers offer policies suited to beauty and hairdressing businesses.
+All major Australian business insurers offer policies suited to beauty and hairdressing businesses.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Registration: Hairdressing and beauty therapy are not formally regulated professions in Australia, though the industry maintains voluntary standards through organisations like HITO (Hairdressing Industry Training Organisation) and AQF qualifications
+• Regulation: Hairdressing and beauty therapy are not formally licensed professions in most Australian states, though the industry maintains voluntary standards through bodies like the Australian Hairdressing Council and nationally recognised Certificate III and IV qualifications

-• Common business structures: Sole traders, partnerships, and limited liability companies.
+• Common business structures: Sole traders, partnerships, and companies.
 Many stylists operate as chair renters or independent contractors within established salons

-• Health and safety: Safe Work Australia oversees workplace health and safety, including requirements for handling hazardous substances (hair dyes, chemical straighteners, solvents) and maintaining safe premises
+• Health and safety: Safe Work Australia oversees workplace health and safety, including obligations for handling hazardous substances (hair dyes, chemical relaxers, solvents) and maintaining safe premises

-• Chemical product risks: Beauty salons regularly use products containing chemicals that can cause allergic reactions, burns, or respiratory issues.
-Proper patch testing, product handling, and ventilation are both safety and insurance considerations
+• Chemical product risks: Salons routinely use products containing chemicals that can trigger allergic reactions, burns, or respiratory issues.
+Documented patch testing, correct product handling, adequate ventilation, and staff training are both safety and insurance imperatives

 Cover Types for Beauty & Hairdressing Businesses